 There are no costs or user fees to the local agency to participate.

-Yes, in addition to villages, towns, cities, counties, special districts, states and federal agencies, all non-profit organizations, as well as public and private schools, universities and colleges can also utilize the program.
+Yes, in addition to villages, towns, cities, counties, special districts, states agencies, all non-profit organizations, as well as public and private schools, universities and colleges can also utilize the program.

 First speak to the supplier representative, but if this does not work, contact a U.S. Communities Program Manager.